Jadelle is a form of contraception to prevent pregnancy. Find out how to use it safely and possible side effects.

-|Type of medicine||Also called|
+|Type of medicine||Example|

-What is the contraceptive implant?
+What is the implant?

-How well does the contraceptive implant work?
+How well does the implant work?

 - It is usually 99% effective in preventing pregnancy, which means that about one out of every 100 women who use the implant will get pregnant each year.

-How is the contraceptive implant inserted?
+How is the implant inserted?

 The implant will be inserted by your doctor or a trained nurse, in the inner side of your upper arm.
 A check will be made to ensure it is inserted correctly.
 Once this is confirmed, it is effective straight away.

-Who cannot use the contraceptive implant
+Who cannot use the implant

-- you have or have had liver disease
+- you have liver problems

 - you have abnormal vaginal bleeding

-Possible side effects
+Other side effects

 |Side effects||What should I do?|